csyhuang/csyhuang.github.io/_posts/2021/2021-08-14-ci-migration-to-github-workflow.md

 ## Define the workflow

-The workflow is defined in the file `.github/workflows/workflow.yml`.
+The GitHub Workflow is defined in the file `.github/workflows/workflow.yml`.
 [Here](https://github.com/csyhuang/hn2016_falwa/blob/master/.github/workflows/workflow.yml) is what I did for my package:
 <!--more-->

 ```yml